I woke up this morning full of fury. Today is as good as any for an “empowerant.” (Empowering + Rant. Someone call Webster.)

 What these combined statements say is, “You are alone.
 It is you versus me and versus your coworkers.
 It’s every man for himself here.
 I own you and your clients.
 You are my slave and you are here to serve my whims, but do not expect me to make any sacrifices for you.
 All of these things are owed to me because I have gifted you with employment.
 All of these things are excusable and acceptable because everyone else does them this way.”

 A true leader uplifts and supports their employees.
 They put forth effort into attracting clients.
 They guarantee a base wage to ensure their staff make enough money to feed themselves.
 They earn loyalty through respect, honesty, and consideration.
-They don’t look down their nose at them and tell them that they have to “do their time like everyone else.”
-They don’t blame them for their professional struggles.
+They don’t look down their nose at their employees and tell them they have to “do their time like everyone else.”
+True leaders don’t blame their team for their professional struggles.
 They extend helping hands, encourage, motivate, and educate.

 I know you love your jobs, but doing something you love and enjoying a work environment that treats you fairly and respectfully aren’t mutually exclusive concepts.
 Now is the time to stop acting like they are.